Corona-IDE/lockdown/README.md

     * [lockdown-gradle-plugin](#lockdown-gradle-plugin)
 * [Handling Key Files](#handling-key-files)

+NOTE: Lockdown has been archived - we have changed basic assumptions/patterns around handling credentials.
+If you wish to see this project continued, please contact us at `contributing@starchartlabs.org`

 When you simply can't avoid storing basic credentials

 Usually, when storing credentials, one-way encryption is used to protect sensitive information.
 However, some systems require access to a set of clear-text credentials for authentication.